Creating Event Broker Services

 Connection Endpoint Considerations

-For broker versions 9.13 and later in Kubernetes-based deployments, you can configure connection endpoints of an event broker service.
+You can configure connection endpoints of an event broker service.
 A connection endpoints allows you to have different sets of public or private IP address connections, which are referred to as public endpoints and private endpoints, respectively.
-For more information about endpoints, see Configuring Connection Endpoints and Ports for Event Broker Services 9.13 and Later.
+For more information about endpoints, see Configuring Connection Endpoints and Ports for Event Broker Services.

 If you have upgraded your event broker service, depending on your deployment and its connectivity, you may only be able to create public or private endpoints.
 For example, if your deployment previously didn't permit public Internet connectivity, you won't be able create public endpoints.